-Our seven minor programs allow any UC Berkeley student with the proper prerequisites to declare an area of specialization in addition to their major.
+Our nine minor programs allow any UC Berkeley student with the proper prerequisites to declare an area of specialization in addition to their major.
 For details about when and how to declare a major, go to Choosing a Major at Rausser